Breast Lift (Mastopexy) Sydney

 Possible complications

 • Haematoma – This complication results in excess blood collecting in the breast pocket.
-This will either be absorbed by the body naturally or Dr Norris will need to drain it himself.
-Symptoms include swelling, pain, bruising, skin that is hot to the touch and itchy breasts.
+This will either be absorbed by the body naturally, or Dr Norris will need to drain it himself.
+Symptoms include swelling, pain, bruising, skin that is hot to the touch, and itchy breasts.

 • Keloid Scarring – In some instances, scars can begin to look raised, lumpy and even darker in colour.
 If you notice this, please inform Dr Norris so that he can look at treating the keloid scars with steroid injections.
 Wearing the supplied silicone gel strips after surgery 24/7 will help prevent this from occurring.

 • Asymmetry – Even natural breasts aren’t always completely symmetrical, which is why patients need to have realistic expectations before pursuing this procedure.
-Dr Norris will take every necessary step to help prevent asymmetrical breasts but there is no way to guarantee this.
+Dr Norris will take every necessary step to help prevent asymmetrical breasts, but there is no way to guarantee this.
 Most patients can expect to see some minor asymmetry a year after their procedure.

 • Implant Rupture – If patients decide to have implants inserted, rupture can be a possible complication.
 Implant rupturing occurs when the shell of the implant is weakened and tears.
 In most cases, ruptures are only more likely as the implant ages or if capsular contracture occurs.
-Capsular contracture is the body’s response to foreign material and results in a hard capsule forming around one or both implants.
+Capsular contracture is the body’s response to foreign material, resulting in a hard capsule forming around one or both implants.
 If one breast appears firmer and feels harder than the other, it might be a sign of capsular contracture.

 How much does a breast lift mastopexy cost in Sydney?